sannae/djangocrm/README.md

 ### TO DO
 * Add the Region property to the customers and to the users, and then make the user see only the customers from the assigned region
+* Replace the status cells with stats diagrams (e.g. orders of the months, customers acquired, etc.)

 ## Requirements
 * [Python](https://www.python.org/downloads/)